BYSuvNet/WebApiExamples/README.md

 All projects use a very simple ItemRepository to demonstrate how Dependency Injection works in the different cases.
 All projects use DTOs (Request and Response-classes) to separate the API from the internal data model.

+There is a shared requests.http file that can be used to test the endpoints in all projects.
+Just make sure you don't run several apis at the same time since they all use port 5000.

 ## 1. Basic Minimal API
 The simplest way to create a Web API in ASP.Net Core using the minimal API approach.
 This is a single file with all the endpoints defined in one place.
 Good if you have a small number of endpoints and want to keep things simple.
 This is the most basic example of a minimal API, with no additional libraries or frameworks used.